iagrib/prettify-bot/info.md

 Flags are also available here, as you can see.

 To be able to copy IDs of messages by right-clicking them, you must enable Developer Mode in `Settings > Appearance > Advanced > Developer Mode`.

+### Cooldowns

+*This section might not apply to instances of prettify-bot self-hosted by other users.*

+Because the bot is public, a system limiting its usage to prevent abuse was implemented.
+It's not very strict and you shouldn't normally run into cooldowns, but if you do, just wait a minute or two before you can use the bot again.

+Intentional abuse of the bot will lead to manual blacklisting of abusing user/guild.

 ## Commands